OLA 3: HTML & CSS & JavaScript

 </html>

-(3) Link the cash.js to the bottom of the body section using <script> </script>.
+(3) Link cash.js at the bottom of the body using <script></script>.

 2. Add User Interface Elements